Hurricane Ian nears Florida landfall with 155 mph winds

 “The assets we have are unprecedented in the state’s history and, unfortunately, they’ll need to be deployed,” DeSantis said.

-Florida residents rushed ahead of the impact to board up their homes, stash precious belongings on upper floors and join long lines of cars away from the shore.
+Florida residents rushed ahead of the impact to board up their homes, stash precious belongings on upper floors and join long lines of cars leaving the shore.

-“You can’t do anything about natural disasters,” said Vinod Nair, who drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens seeking a hotel in the tourist district of Orlando.
+“You can’t do anything about natural disasters,” said Vinod Nair, who drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens, seeking a hotel in Orlando, where only tropical-storm force winds were expected.
 “We live in a high risk zone, so we thought it best to evacuate.”

 Winds exceeding tropical-storm strength of 39 mph (63 kph) reached Florida by 3 a.m. and the first hurricane-force winds were recorded by 6 a.m., well in advance of the eyewall moving inland, the Miami-based center said.
-Rainfall near the area of landfall could top 18 inches (46 centimeters).

 Overnight, Hurricane Ian went through a natural cycle when it lost its old eye and formed a new eye.
-The timing of this is bad for the Florida coast because it means the storm got stronger and larger hours before it was set to make landfall, making it even more of a menace.
+The timing was bad for the Florida coast, because the storm got stronger and larger only hours before landfall.
 Ian went from 120 mph (193 kph) to 155 mph (250 kph) in just three hours, the second round of rapid intensification in the storm’s life cycle.

 “With the higher intensity you’re going to see more extensive wind damage.
 The larger wind field means that more people will experience those storm-force winds,” University of Miami hurricane researcher Brian McNoldy said.
 And “it will really increase the amount of storm surge.”

-Ian’s forward movement slowed over the Gulf, enabling the hurricane to grow wider and stronger, and its predicted path shifted slightly southward.
-That would likely spare Tampa and St. Petersburg their first direct hit by a major hurricane since 1921.
+Ian’s forward movement shifted slightly southward, likely sparing Tampa and St. Petersburg their first direct hit by a major hurricane since 1921.

 Instead, the most damaging winds could hit a rapidly developing coastline where the population has jumped sevenfold since 1970, according to the U.S. Census, which shows Lee County has seen the eighth largest population growth among more than 180 Atlantic and Gulf coast counties in the past 50 years.